floristevito/CrowdSim/README.md

 # CrowdSim
 This repository acts as a digital appendix in regard to thesis work for a Master of Science in Engineering and Policy Analysis at the Delft University of Technology.
-It includes:
+This includes:

 - `analysis`: All Python utilities used for the analysis.
   - Python scripts for running EMA Workbench based experiments.